exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 ## Starting a Docker Container from the Docker Image

 The following command will
-* Download the Docker image for the specified version `$VERSION` of the AI-Lab if not yet available in your Docker service
+* Download the Docker image for the specified version `$VERSION` of the AI-Lab if the image of the specified version is not yet available in your Docker service
 * Run a Docker container using this image
 * Mount the volume `$VOLUME` to the directory `/root/notebooks` inside the container
   * If the volume does not exist yet, then it will be created automatically.
-* Forward port `49494` on the [daemon machine](prerequisites.md) allowing connections from all IP addresses matched by `$LISTEN_IP`
+* Forward port `49494` on the [daemon machine](prerequisites.md) to allow connections from all IP addresses matched by `$LISTEN_IP`

 ```shell
 docker run \